-John Bear, President and Chief Executive Officer, MISO
+John Bear, President and Chief Executive Officer at MISO

-Paul J. Bonavia, Former Executive Chairman, UNS Energy Corporation
+Paul J. Bonavia, Former Executive Chairman at UNS Energy Corporation

-Michael J. Curran, Former Chairman and Chief Executive Officer, Boston Stock Exchange
+Michael J. Curran, Former Chairman and Chief Executive Officer at Boston Stock Exchange

-Phyllis E. Currie, Former General Manager, Pasadena Water and Power
+Phyllis E. Currie, Former General Manager at Pasadena Water and Power

 Baljit "Bal" Dail, Chairman and CEO of JDA

-Mark S. Johnson, Former Vice President of Transmission Operations, PG&E Corporation
+Mark S. Johnson, Former Vice President of Transmission Operations at PG&E Corporation

-Thomas M. Rainwater, President and CEO, Rainwater Asset Management, LLC
+Thomas M. Rainwater, President and Chief Executive Officer at Rainwater Asset Management, LLC